DelVal's financial aid office is here to help you navigate the application process for financial aid.

 Admitted Students: An admitted student’s financial aid offer will be sent to the email address supplied to the Office of Admission.

-Terry Schwartz, Assistant Director of Financial Aid
+Melissa Walsh, Director of Financial Aid

-Brahim Bouidi, Assistant Director of Financial Aid
+Brahim Bouidi, Associate Director of Operations

 Review your Federal Direct Loan action items: